kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/4-liskov-substitution-principle/_index.md

 `TrialMusicPlayer` class overrides `Play()` method to allow playing only 5 songs a day.

 We have another class `PlayerWidget`.
-This class represents a type of user interface that user can use to control the media playback and it simply delegates user requests to the `MusicPlayer`.

 ``` csharp
 public class PlayerWidget